Database Isolation Levels: MySQL vs PgSQL

 Read Uncommitted

-• Explanation: This level allows transactions to read uncommitted changes made by other transactions, leading to dirty reads.
+- Explanation: This level allows transactions to read uncommitted changes made by other transactions, leading to dirty reads.

-• MySQL Implementation: MySQL supports true Read Uncommitted, allowing dirty reads.
+- MySQL Implementation: MySQL supports true

 Read Committed

-• PgSQL Implementation: Read Committed is the default isolation level in PgSQL.
+is the default isolation level in PgSQL.

 Repeatable Read

-• Explanation: This level ensures that if a transaction reads a row, subsequent reads will see the same data, preventing non-repeatable reads.
-However, it allows phantom reads according to the SQL standard.
+- Explanation: This level ensures that if a transaction reads a row, subsequent reads will see the same data, preventing

 Serializable

-• Explanation: This is the strictest isolation level, ensuring complete isolation from other transactions.
+- Explanation: This is the strictest isolation level, ensuring complete isolation from other transactions.
 It prevents dirty reads, non-repeatable reads, phantom reads, and serialization anomaly.
-Serialization anomaly is when the state resulting from a group of transactions is inconsistent with all the possible ordering of the transactions.

-• PgSQL Implementation: PgSQL also supports Serializable, ensuring full isolation.
+, ensuring full isolation. - PgSQL Implementation: PgSQL also supports

 Experiment: Repeatable Read in PgSQL

-Let’s run an experiment to see how Repeatable Read works in PgSQL.
+Let’s run an experiment to see how Repeatable Read

-1. Run in a Docker Container:
+- Run in a Docker Container:

 1